HOW TO HIRE A COMPOSER:

 Orchestrator: Takes the composers music and creates a full score to be played by a live orchestra.

 Stems: Elements of the musical score.
 These are individual tracks from the musical mix.
 They can be one instrument, or more typically, a group of instruments (Strings, Brass, Winds, Percussion, etc.).
 Having individual elements help create a better mix for the film.

-Sound editor: mixes & synchronizes the SFX with the film.
+Sound editor: Mixes & synchronizes the dialogue, soundscape, Foley, and SFX with the film.

 To get on my FREE monthly "Adventures in Music Licensing Newsletter" please email here.
 Tons of info.